jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 - build out to use libraries of other projects via a package-manager mechanism, e.g., by using an URL as location of a "use" statement
 - allow "using" single elements of a library instead of "using" the whole library
+- allow additional usage paths, like
+  - absolute file paths, and
+  - org/repo combination at a central package registry, e.g., `from 'jv:my-org/my-repo' use *;`